Skip to main content

 That’s the journey we’ll explore in the next article, where we’ll dive deep into:

-• How runanubandha decides your next birth
+How runanubandha decides your next birth

-• What does it mean to be “karmically free”
+What it means to be “karmically free”

-• And how ancient seers cracked the formula of moksha
+And how ancient seers cracked the formula of moksha

 The Real Secret: Chitragupta Is Not Outside You.
 He Is You.